opendatalab/FakeVLM/README.md

 Please download the dataset and unzip the images.
 ### 2. Train

-Replace data paths with yours in `scripts/train.sh` and  model path with yours in `supported_models.py`.
+Replace data paths with yours in `scripts/train.sh` and the original [llava-1.5-7b-hf](https://huggingface.co/llava-hf/llava-1.5-7b-hf) model path with yours in `supported_models.py`.

 ```
 bash train.sh